v3nusf1ytrab/About-me-/README.md

 We are a mainly English individual, we know little things in other languages.

 We switch between We/Us and I/Me when addressing ourselves.

+Honestly, just come up to us whenever cuz we all are socially awkward in our own little ways tbh.

 <img width="640" height="67" alt="1000002683" src="https://github.com/user-attachments/assets/d57f58ea-609b-44c0-b781-f40f4c181844" />